Arose-Niazi/Tutorials/NS2/readme.md

   After this now type
   `sudo chmod 777 /bin/xgraph`

-### To open a file in xgraph
-Click file then read file and all done, you can read multiple files one by one.

 ### Notice.
 Make sure you don't add `-geometry` tags in your tcl file.<BR>